Thursday, March 26, 2009

 In small data rooms like an SMB environment with between 20-30 servers, a multi-user KVM IP switch is a perfect tool for cost effective remote, BIOS level server management, as well as local, at the rack access.
 The ROC dongles for 2 user switches allow servers to be up to 100’ from the switch with no video resolution distortion.
 This means more than 1 cabinet or servers/desktops (not in a cabinet) can be connected to the switch and managed effortlessly.

-Smart Family Line, a competitively priced solution for businesses with multiple branch locations.
+Minicom recently added a couple of 2-user switches to our Smart Family Line, a competitively priced solution for businesses with multiple branch locations.
 These offices often have several servers and network devices but do not have a full time IT person.
 Remote BIOS level access provides IT staff at corporate headquarters with a quick, cost effective and simple way to get access to servers and devices in remote offices.

-Smart 216 IP, also available with 32 ports - Smart 232 IP, enables one local and two remote users, access and control of up to 16 (or 32) servers.
+The new Smart 216 IP, also available with 32 ports - Smart 232 IP, enables one local and two remote users, access and control of up to 16 (or 32) servers.
 In addition, two remote users can operate serial sessions for controlling serial devices such as routers, managed network switches or PDU's.

 Related Resources: